tytydraco/yessleep/out/The_McKenzies_are_playful_The_McKenzies_play_rough_The_McKenzies_have_teeth_as_big_as_piano_keys.md

 The McKenzies didn’t look right.

-Their tiny eyes sat too far apart from each other, sockets nearly abutting their temples.
+Their beady eyes sat too far apart from each other, sockets nearly abutting their temples.
 Their skulls were wide, stout, almost rectangular, with a flattened top that seemed to cave in slightly at the center.
 Each had a subtle crease running from forehead to chin.
 They were short-statured, but broad - five feet tall, arms dangling below their knees, shoulders thick and pulpy.
 Their three-piece suits were all earth-toned, but each color was noticeably different.
 The bulkiest one had a pair of upturned nostrils jutting from their face; head-on, they looked like the tiny barrels of a fleshy shotgun.

 I think he was the alpha.